Crunching the Numbers

 rough edges.
 Everything was faired nicely."

-poised at the helm to do the motoring test, asked for the cruising rpm
+When Bill Lee, poised at the helm to do the motoring test, asked for

-and Foul," May 2005), it was really blowing the dogs off the chains.
+(see "Fairweather and Foul, May 2005), it was really blowing the dogs

-But the S&S design shouldered through the breeze and chop with
+off the chains.
+But the S&S design shouldered through the breeze

-aplomb.
-"We reefed her down and set up the runners, and it was
+and chop with aplomb.
+"We reefed her down and set up the runners, and

-exquisite to drive," said Sherman.
-"The motion of the boat was just the
+it was exquisite to drive," said Sherman.
+"The motion of the boat was

-way it ought to be in the grand yachting style.
-Here we were, in 35
+just the way it ought to be in the grand yachting style.
+Here we were,

 Bill Lee concurred.
 "If you were going to sail from San Francisco to Seattle, this is the boat you'd want."